chef/chef-web-docs/snapshots/release_chef_11-8/source/debug.rst

 -----------------------------------------------------
 .. tag chef_solo_24

-chef-solo is an open source version of the chef-client that allows using cookbooks with nodes without requiring access to a Chef server. chef-solo uses :ref:`Chef local mode <ctl_chef_client-run-in-local-mode>`, and **does not support** the following:
+chef-solo is an open source version of the chef-client that allows using cookbooks with nodes without requiring access to a Chef server. chef-solo uses Chef local mode, and **does not support** the following:

 * Centralized distribution of cookbooks
 * A centralized API that interacts with and integrates infrastructure components